What Is Causing This Error?

 Publishing Your Google App

 To publish your app, log in to the Google Cloud Console dashboard.
-Within your Google Cloud project, navigate to APIs & Services » OAuth consent screen.
+Within your Google Cloud project, open the navigation menu and go to APIs & Services » OAuth consent screen.

 After updating your app status, you’ll need to reauthorize your Google app in the SMTP plugin you’re using.